earth43110/superstore_excel/README.md

-##Project Overview
+# Project Overview
-From a superstore dataset(s), answer a series of questions using pivot tables, charts, formulas, etc. Showcases Excel proficency.
+From a store dataset, answers a series of questions using pivot tables, charts, formulas, etc. Showcases Excel proficency.

-##Questions
+# Questions
 1. How have profit and revenue changed over time?

 2. Create a visual showing % change in sales month-over-month for each product category.